carbon-language/carbon-lang/executable_semantics/fuzzing/README.md

 crashing input to Carbon source code for running `executable_semantics` on the code directly.

-To convert a text proto file containing `Fuzzing::Carbon` message to Carbon
+To convert a `Fuzzing::Carbon` text proto to Carbon
 source:

 ```bash